02 Oct Does dairy cause acne?7 minute read

 Cow’s milk contains hundreds of microRNAs.
 They perform lots of functions, but a key one is to tell the calf’s genes that it’s time to start growth processes .

 And herein lies the potential problem: cow’s milk is designed to help a calf double its birth weight in 40 days.
 It may be that the ‘growth signals’ provided by the microRNAs in cow’s milk are too much for an adult human.
-When a person no longer needs to grow, the signals can run amok—causing the excess skin cell growth and sebum production that leads to acne.
+When a person no longer needs to grow, the signals can run amok—causing the excess skin cell growth and sebum production that lead to acne.

 It’s important to note that this research is ‘translational’, which means it’s just providing hypotheses at this stage.
 But it’s pretty compelling.
 Cow’s milk may contribute to acne not because you’re drinking loads of cow hormones (which is another popular theory on the internet) but because of how the milk makes your own hormones behave.